Teaching a child food is not inherently good or bad

 Here’s how to get started with intuitive eating for both you and your child:

-- Ask yourself why you feel the urge to eat–are you truly hungry or do you want to eat to cope with uncomfortable emotions, or because you’re bored, or some reason other than hunger
+- Ask yourself why you feel the urge to eat—are you truly hungry, or do you want to eat to cope with uncomfortable emotions, or because you’re bored or for some reason other than hunger?

-- Listen to your body’s hunger and satiety cues to determine when and how much food to eat
+- Listen to your body’s hunger and satiety cues to determine when and how much food to eat.Focus on how you feel over how you look.

 Educate them about well-being and take the focus off weight

 Explain that there are so many aspects to health, and mental health is just as important as physical health.
 Educate them about signs and symptoms of mental and emotional distress, and teach them to tune into their bodies.
-Prioritize therapy for your child, if needed, or family counseling if you think that may be helpful.
+Prioritize therapy for your child or family counseling if you think that may be helpful.

 Ditch diet culture and healthism beliefs